CONNECT-platform/coding-blog/docs/md/creators.md

 ## We Spread the Word

 We will make sure readers who would enjoy your work, will know about it.
-Instead of indirectly charge them via ads or locking them behind paywalls, we transparently charge them the curation cost in return for delivering them the content they would love.
-Bonus point: we will payback to authors whose work readers are paying to know about.
+Instead of sneakily charging them via ads or locking them behind paywalls, we will give free access to all pieces and transparently charge readers who want in return for delivering them personalized curated lists of content they would love.
+Bonus point: we will also payback the authors whose work readers are paying to stay informed about.

 <br>